f2cx/disk-encryption-hetzner/README.md

 - Insert the line: `/sbin/ifdown --force eth0`
 - Insert the line: `/sbin/ifup --force eth0`

+Configure authorized keys and SSH server:

+- Add proper authorized_keys to /root/.ssh/authorized_keys
+- Change SSH-Port to 2201 in /etc/ssh/sshd_config
+- Set PasswordAuthentication to no

 Time for our first reboot.. fingers crossed!

 - `exit`